thraxil/django-expvar/README.md

 the exposed variables, which you can use for monitoring, debugging, etc.

-By default, `expvar` reports commandline arguments and some basic memory stats, just like the Go package. (currently, the particular memory stats don't match up with what Go reports.
-That's being worked on so tools like [expvarmon](https://github.com/divan/expvarmon) can be used out of the box, but the Python and Go runtimes are not exactly identical...)

-You can also easily expose other variables through the expvar endpoint.
+You can easily expose variables through the expvar endpoint.
 In your django app, just add a `vars.py` file with some classes that subclass `expvar.ExpVar` like so:

 ```
 import expvar